Mounadi05/netforge/README.md

-# ARP-SPOF (ARP Spoofing Demonstration)
+# NetForge (ARP Spoofing Demonstration)

 A containerized environment for demonstrating ARP spoofing attacks and network security vulnerabilities.

 ## Overview

-ARP-SPOF is an educational project that creates a controlled environment to demonstrate ARP spoofing attacks and their impact on network security.
+NetForge is an educational project that creates a controlled environment to demonstrate ARP spoofing attacks and their impact on network security.
 The project uses Docker containers to simulate a network with multiple clients, an FTP server, a chat server, and an attacker machine.

 ## Features